What is a Chromosome? Type, Discover, Functions, Structure

 Which has the least number of chromosomes?

-As far as chromosomes are concerned, the lowest number among animals is noted in Ascaris megalocephala, which has one pair i.e. two chromosomes, while the lowest number among plants is noted in Haplopappus gracilis.
+As far as chromosomes are concerned, the lowest number among animals is noted in Ascaris megalocephala, which has one pair, i.e., two chromosomes.
+In contrast, the lowest number among plants is reported in Haplopappus gracilis.

 Which has the maximum number of chromosomes?

-The highest number of chromosomes in animals is noted in some radiolarian protozoa which is about 1600 chromosomes while in plants the highest number is noted in some Pteridophyta plants with about 1200 chromosomes.
+The highest number of chromosomes in animals is noted in some radiolarian protozoa, with about 1600 chromosomes, while in plants, the highest number is pointed out in some Pteridophyta plants, with about 1200 chromosomes.

 Who discovered chromosomes?